Dr Tanya Evans

 Tanya is a lecturer in the Department of Mathematics with a research focus in mathematics education.
 Her research interests include the design of new modes of delivery in higher education utilising affordances of technological advances (e.g. blended-learning).
-She is currently involved in teaching and coordinating the largest stage II service course offered by the department.
 Tanya brings a multinational perspective to her position having enjoyed a diverse range of educational experiences.
 After finishing her undergraduate degree in Mathematics and Education in St. Petersburg, Russia, Tanya was awarded a graduate fellowship at Rice University in Texas, USA.
 She completed her PhD in Pure Mathematics with a specialisation in Low-Dimensional Topology.
 Seizing an opportunity while at Rice, Tanya also took MBA courses in Financial Mathematics, which remains an area of interest for her.
-After moving to New Zealand Tanya's main focus shifted towards teaching and learning practices.
+After moving to New Zealand Tanya's main focus shifted towards teaching and learning of mathematics as a focus for her research.
 She is particularly interested in the professional development of teaching staff and was one of the founding members of the Peer Review and Observation group in her department.
-She also manages and conducts research on an intra-departmental content-focussed professional development project - the Development and Analysis of the Teaching of Undergraduate Mathematics (DATUM) in which colleagues have the opportunity both to observe others teach and examine their own lecturing practice.
+She also manages and conducts research on an intra-departmental professional development project - the Development and Analysis of the Teaching of Undergraduate Mathematics (DATUM) in which colleagues have the opportunity both to observe others teach and examine their own lecturing practice.

-Since 2017 Tanya is a member of the executive committee of the New Zealand Mathematics Society Education Group leading a special interest group on 'Advocacy for improved teaching and learning of mathematics in high-schools'.
+Since 2017 Tanya is a member of the executive committee of the New Zealand Mathematics Society Education Group leading a special interest group on 'Advocacy for improved teaching and learning of mathematics in secondary schools'.

 Research | Current

-I conduct developmental research to inform improvements in teaching and learning practices that lead to enhanced student learning at university level
+I conduct developmental research to inform improvements in teaching and learning practices:

 Teaching | Current